Sour Crop in Chickens: Cause, Treatment and Prevention

 However, home remedies are recommended to alleviate symptoms only.
 The best action is to seek the advice of your veterinarian.

 Put apple cider vinegar in a syringe and give the liquid to your chicken through the side of the beak.
-After 12 hours, you can give lukewarm water and a small amount of soft solid food.
+After 12 hours, give lukewarm water and a small amount of soft solid food.

 Keep an eye on your chicken to see if the sour crop returns.
 Should your chicken feel better, you can gradually increase its food and water intake until it gets back to normal.

 Since chickens enjoy scavenging, check your area regularly.
-Clear it from debris, plastic, rubber, and other items that your chicken might accidentally eat.
+Clear it from debris, plastic, rubber, and other items your chicken might accidentally eat.
+It is also essential to keep your space clean.
+Good sanitation goes a long way!

 Sour crop Impacted crop